MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

 8. Microsoft Information Protection and Control Client

-9. Microsoft WCF Data Services 5.0

-10. Windows Server AppFabric
+9. Windows Server AppFabric

-11. Cumulative Update Package 1 for Microsoft AppFabric 1.1 for Windows Server (KB 2671763)
+10. Cumulative Update Package 1 for Microsoft AppFabric 1.1 for Windows Server (KB 2671763)

 You can run prerequisiteinstaller.exe at a command prompt with the following options.
 When you run prerequisiteinstaller.exe at a command prompt, you may be asked to restart the server one or more times during the installation process.
-After rebooting, you should continue the prerequisite installation by running prerequisiteinstaller.exe with the /continue option.
+After rebooting, you should continue the prerequisite installation by running prerequisiteinstaller.exe with the `/continue` option.

-- /?
-Display command-line options
+- `/?` Display command-line options

-- /continue This is used to tell the installer that it is continuing from a restart
+- `/continue` is used to tell the installer that it is continuing from a restart

-- /unattended No user interaction
+- `/unattended` No user interaction

 The installer installs from the file that you specify in the command-line options described in the following list.
 In this list, < _file_> signifies the file from which you want to install.
 If you do not specify the < _file_> option, the installer downloads the file from the Internet and installs it.
 If the option does not apply to the current operating system, it is ignored.